Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 ## Motivation

-We want to defer an expensive calculation until it\'s necessary.
+We want to defer an expensive calculation until it's necessary.

 Imagine a `scene graph` in a game.
 This represents the world, and contains all objects in said world.
 The rendering engine uses this to determine where to draw stuff on the screen.

 A scene graph is a flat list of objects.
 Each object has a model, and a transform.
-The transform describes the object\'s position, rotation, and scale in the world.
+The transform describes the object's position, rotation, and scale in the world.
 To move or turn an object, we simply change its transform.

 This would be simple, but some objects are anchored to other objects.
-Imagine this example: A parrot rests on a pirate\'s shoulder, and the pirate is in the crow\'s nest of a ship.
+Imagine this example: A parrot rests on a pirate's shoulder, and the pirate is in the crow's nest of a ship.
 If the ship moves, all objects anchored to it should move too.
 This prevents us from independently moving each object when the ship moves (which is tedious and error prone).

 ## Local and world transforms

-To calculate an object\'s world transform, you just walk its parent chain starting at the root all the way down to the object, combining transforms as you go.
+To calculate an object's world transform, you just walk its parent chain starting at the root all the way down to the object, combining transforms as you go.

-Basically, the parrot\'s world transform is:
+Basically, the parrot's world transform is:

 ```sh
 parrot = ship x nest x pirate x parrot
 ```

-We could calculate every object\'s position every frame, but most objects don\'t move every frame, so this is a waste of CPU.
-Let\'s cache it.
+We could calculate every object's position every frame, but most objects don't move every frame, so this is a waste of CPU.
+Let's cache it.

 ## Cached world transforms

 We can cache each object.
 We store its local transform and its derived world transform.
 Great.
-Now objects that aren\'t updated don\'t require any updating.
+Now objects that aren't updated don't require any updating.

-If we calculate an action on the ship, here\'s what actually happens:
+If we calculate an action on the ship, here's what actually happens:

     move ship
       recalc ship